luzerno/dash-to-dock/README.md

 <pre>make
 make install
 </pre>
 to install the extension in your home directory.
+A Shell reload is required <code>Alt+F2 r Enter</code>

 As an alternative the zip archive can be generated with
 <pre>